 Does the ShotKam Camera require batteries?

 No, it has an internal rechargeable lithium-ion battery, so it does not require additional batteries.
-On a full charge, the ShotKam lasts approximately 5-6 hours when shooting clay targets, or 4-5 hours when hunting (because it records longer videos).
+On a full charge, the ShotKam lasts approximately 4-5 hours when shooting clay targets (approximately 150 shots), or 5-6 hours when hunting (approximately 75 shots with longer videos).
 The battery lasts 2 - 4 years (same as an iPhone), then is replaced at our Repair Facility in Florida, USA for A$89.
-To charge the ShotKam, simply plug the provided USB cable into any computer or wall adaptor for 2 hours.
-If needed, an external battery pack or car adaptor can be used to charge the ShotKam remotely.
+To charge the ShotKam, simply plug the provided USB cable into any computer or wall adapter for 2 hours.
+If needed, an external battery pack or car adapter can be used to charge the ShotKam remotely.

 How does it know when to record?

 The ShotKam uses a gyroscope and accelerometer to know when to record video.
 In simple terms, the camera detects your barrel movements to know when to begin recording video, then only saves video when there is a recoil.
 This is a patented memory-buffer system that is unique to ShotKam.
 Once the action of your gun is closed, the ShotKam will buffer 20 seconds of video.
 If there is a recoil during that time, then it will save the time before, during, and after the shot.
 If you move your gun but do not shoot, then the video is deleted and not saved onto the internal memory card.
 When shooting clay targets, all shots taken within 5 seconds of each other (true and report pairs) will be saved on the same video.

 Can I live stream video to my phone?